Discrete Fourier Transforms in C++23

 template <class T> constexpr T bins = T{24'576};

-calculation below, which must be repeated across all samples for every DFT bin.
+/// calculation below, which must be repeated across all samples for every DFT

-However, there's nothing stopping us doing this up front as it doesn't change.
+/// bin.
+However, there's nothing stopping us doing this up front as it doesn't

-into production, but slow enough to make things fall down once it gets there."
+/// into production, but slow enough to make things fall down once it gets

-/// Warn the compiler that this routine is going to make your computer hot
+/// Warn the compiler that this routine is going to make your computer hot.
+It

 template <typename T> [[gnu::hot]] auto generate_twiddle_matrix() {